leg7/LigmaOS/README.md

 To build and run the OS you can use this command from the root of the repo `make run`.

-To debug the OS open two terminals in this repo.
-In both of them make sure you are in the nix-shell dev environment.
+To debug the OS run `make debug` from the root of the repo.
-Then in one of them run `make debug` and in the other run `gf2`.
-Now you can set a breakpoint in the debugger and continue the program.
+This should open the debugger and the OS in qemu.
+The debugger is setup to break on the first line of `KernelMain(void)`.
+Once the bootloader is done you should be able to step through the OS.
+If you reach the end execution or have to restart the OS you can close the qemu window and reopen it again with `make debug`.
+To reattach the debugger to this new VM window you can type `g` mnemonic for "go" in the debugger.
+Then you can step through the OS again without loosing your debuggin session.